mohllal/notes/README.md

 -   #### Other things notes:

-    These things may be articles, documentation, interview, etc.
+    These things may be articles, documentations, interviews, etc.

     A large chunk of these notes will not be organized very nicely, no highlights or any fancy stuff will be expected.